netdata/netdata/database/engine/README.md

 amount of historical metrics stored is based on the amount of disk space you allocate and the effective compression ratio, not a fixed number of metrics collected.

-By using both RAM and disk space, the database engine allows for long-term storage of per-second metrics inside of the Agent itself.

-In addition, the `dbengine` is the only mode that supports changing the data collection update frequency (`update every`) without losing the metrics your Agent already gathered and stored.

 ## Tiering

-For Netdata Agent with version `netdata-1.35.0.138.nightly` and greater, `dbengine` supports tiering.
+For Netdata Agent with version `netdata-1.35.0.138.nightly` and greater, `dbengine` supports Tiering which can offer almost unlimited retention of data.
 Tiering is a mechanism of providing multiple tiers of data with different [granularity on metrics](/docs/store/distributed-data-architecture.md#granularity-of-metrics).
 Every Tier down samples the exact lower tier (lower tiers have greater resolution).
 You can have up to 5 Tiers **[0. .
 4]** of data ( including the Tier 0, which has the highest resolution) which means years of data.